steveklabnik/blog/source/_posts/2011-12-15-marx-anarchism-and-web-standards.markdown

 generally trend towards the usable at the expense of the learnable.
 The impact this has on individuals new to the domain, however, is that of a wall.
 An impediment.
-Overcoming this obstacle requries a bit of good faith on the part of the beginner; to advance cross quickly over the chasam between beginner and expert, they must recognize and respect this aspect of the conversations they will invariably become a part of.
+Overcoming this obstacle requries a bit of good faith on the part of the beginner; to cross quickly over the chasm between beginner and expert, they must recognize and respect this aspect of the conversations they will invariably become a part of.
 When faced with a term that is used in a strange way, beginners should ask for clarification, and not start arguments